 Once we are able to start showing you around Vilnius, we will offer:

-Vilnius Free Walking Tour (Old Town & Uzupis) (pay what you want) on Fridays, Saturdays & Sundays at 12 pm from Vilnius Town Hall (Didžioji g.
+Vilnius Free Walking Tour (Old Town & Uzupis) (pay what you want) From Vilnius Town Hall (Didžioji g.
 31- on the stairs near the entrance to the tourism information centre) with pre-bookings (at least 2 people);

-Vilnius free alternative walking tour (pay what you want) on Fridays & Sundays at 2 pm from Hales Market (Pylimo g.
+Vilnius free alternative walking tour (pay what you want) from Hales Market (Pylimo g.
 58 - the guide will wait for you near the main entrance from Bazilijonų street) with pre-bookings (at least 2 people);

-Jewish Vilnius tour (12 EUR/person if you pay online; 15 EUR/person on the spot) - on Sundays at 10 am from Vilnius Town Hall (Didžioji g.
+Jewish Vilnius tour (12 EUR/person if you pay online; 15 EUR/person on the spot) from Vilnius Town Hall (Didžioji g.
 31-on the stairs near the entrance to the tourism information centre) with pre-bookings (at least 2 people);

-Soviet Vilnius Tour (12 EUR/person if you pay online; 15 EUR/person on the spot) - on Saturdays at 2 pm from Gediminas monument at the Cathedral square with pre-bookings (at least 2 people);
+Soviet Vilnius Tour (12 EUR/person if you pay online; 15 EUR/person on the spot) from Gediminas monument at the Cathedral square with pre-bookings (at least 2 people);

-Ghost Vilnius Tour (12 EUR/person if you pay online; 15 EUR/person on the spot) - on Saturdays at 5 pm from Gaono g.
+Ghost Vilnius Tour (12 EUR/person if you pay online; 15 EUR/person on the spot) from Gaono g.
 1 (look for the guide with a yellow bag near the corner of Gaono/Universiteto streets) with pre-bookings (at least 2 people);

-Kaunas free walking tour (pay what you want) on Saturdays at 12 pm from Soboras (Nepriklausomybes a.
-14) with pre-bookings (at least 2 people);
+Kaunas free walking tour (pay what you want) from Soboras (Nepriklausomybes a.
+14) with pre-bookings (at least 2 people).

 You can also book private tours with our guides if you want to have more personalized experience.
 Find more information here: Private Vilnius City Tour.